- Admission Process

 - Optional: visual art in the form of photography, film, video, performance piece, paintings or sculpture, a creative website (including photographs of your work), a creative Instagram account. . . anything that helps us know more about you as an artist/designer.

-For specific questions regarding the Film Admission Process, please contact:
+For specific questions regarding the Film & Digital Media admission process, please contact:

 Jara Ruiz-Anchia at 951.659.2171 x2347 or firstname.lastname@example.org